Isotopic tiling theory for hyperbolic surfaces: Lifts of Mapping Class Groups

 \section{Lifts of Mapping Class Groups}

-In an effort to relate the MCGs of some surfaces to the MCGs of covers of the surface, Birman-Hilden theory was introduced~\cite{Birman1973}.
+In an effort to relate the MCGs of some surfaces to the MCGs of covers of the surface, Birman-Hilden theory was introduced~\cite{Birman1973,Birman1972}.
 The idea is the following.
 Given a covering map $p:S \to X$ of surfaces, one may look at \emph{fiber-preserving} homeomorphisms $f:S \to S$ that for all $x\in X$ map the fibers $p^{-1}(x)$ to $p^{-1}(y)$ for some $y\in X$.
 If this is the case, then $f$ induces a homeomorphism on $X$.
-Conversely, if a homeomorphism $f$ on $X$ lifts to a map and therefore a homeomorphism $\tilde{f}$ on $S$, $\tilde{f}$ must be fiber-preserving.
+Conversely, if a homeomorphism $f$ on $X$ lifts to a homeomorphism $\tilde{f}$ on $S$, $\tilde{f}$ must be fiber-preserving.
 If for any two fiber-preserving homeomorphisms on $S$ that are homotopic as maps on $S$, there is a homotopy passing only through fiber-preserving homeomorphisms, then we say that $p$ has the \emph{Birman-Hilden property}.
-The importance of this notion is that the MCGs for surfaces are defined through homotopies and in order to relate the MCGs of both spaces, one needs to ensure that only isotopic homeomorphisms of $X$ lift to isotopic homeomorphisms of $S$.
-It is known \cite[Theorem $11.1$]{Zieschang1973} that if $p$ is a finite-sheeted branched regular covering map of orbifolds, then $p$ has the Birman-Hilden property.
+The importance of this notion is that the MCGs for surfaces are defined through homotopies and in order to relate the MCGs of both spaces, it is useful to know when only isotopic homeomorphisms of $X$ lift to isotopic homeomorphisms of $S$.

-As such, Birman-Hilden theory concerns itself with the well-definedness of a lift of an isotopy class of a map to an isotopy class in the covering space.
-However, this leaves open the question of the existence of a lift of a representative of an isotopy class of maps.
-We will also investigate the question of existence of lifts of homeomorphisms of orbifolds to their covering spaces.\footnote{The following discussion is cast for hyperbolic orbifolds.
-For a description of the Euclidean case, refer to \cite[$\S 9$]{Zieschang1973}.}
+As such, Birman-Hilden theory concerns itself with maps induced on $X$ by isotopy classes of maps on $S$.
+This leaves open the question of the existence of a lift of a representative of an isotopy class of maps.
+We will also investigate the question of existence of lifts of homeomorphisms of orbifolds to their covering spaces.
+It is known that if $p$ is a finite-sheeted branched regular covering map of orbifolds, then $p$ has the Birman-Hilden property~\cite[Theorem $11.1$]{Zieschang1973}.
+We will derive this result somewhat differently.
+The following discussion is cast for hyperbolic orbifolds.
+For an assessment of the Euclidean case, refer to \cite[$\S 9$]{Zieschang1973}.